cscart/docs/en/install/system_requirements.rst

   * PHP 7.4 is supported starting with CS-Cart/Multi-Vendor 4.12.1.

+* We recommend not to move your store to PHP 5.6, if you used PHP 7.0 and newer versions.
+This could lead to users not being able to sign in.

 * `MySQL <http://www.mysql.com/>`_ version 4.1 or higher (**MySQLi** or **pdo_mysql** should be supported).
 CS-Cart also supports MariaDB 5.5 or higher, and PerconaServer 5.5 or higher.

 We recommend a **Unix-like operating system** for your server, such as FreeBSD, Linux, or OS X. These systems are scalable, more secure, and offer better performance.
 Both 64-bit and 32-bit operating systems are supported, but we recommend 64-bit systems: they don't limit the maximum amount of RAM to 4 gigabytes, among other advantages.